Dwight

 Dr Pirri powering along the crosscountry track past the Pré de Denens farm.

 The farm of La Racine, about 10 kilometres out.
 Snowshoeing is fun, but slow.
-Our theory is that we'll gain time by skiing out the cross-country track, and then, once we're in the vicinity, prance straight up to Mont Tendre in a jaunty manner.
+Our theory is that we'll gain time by skiing out the cross-country track, and then, once we're in the vicinity, prance straight up to Mont Tendre on snowshoes in a jaunty manner.

 Now we're ready to leave the ski track and start up to Mont Tendre.
-Dr J. J. Pirri gazes up into the forest and focuses his mind, which is not hard anymore.
-We're carrying snowshoes along in case the top area is iced over, which is not unusual for this side of Mont Tendre, where the wind comes in from Greenland.
+Dr Joe gazes up into the forest and focuses his mind, which is not hard anymore.
+We're carrying the snowshoes along in case the top area is iced over, which is not unusual for this side of Mont Tendre, where the wind comes in from Greenland.
 Many's the time we've got this far after two or three ill-spent hours and had to go home again, disconsolate, without getting to the top.

 The snow is fairly gooey down here, provoking floundering and profanity.
-We hope it's firmer higher up.

-Dr Pirri tops out of the forest and gazes upon the summit.
+Dr Joe gazes upon the summit.

 The snowshoers' track proceeds boldly straight up, but we cross-country skiers will wander back and forth for a while instead, lest we ski back down involuntarily, backwards.